 How to make this healthy granola recipe

-- Into the baking dish (or a large bowl), add the oats, chopped peanuts, cinnamon, and sea salt.
-Mix the dry ingredients together.
+Step 3: Into the baking dish (or a large bowl), add the oats, chopped peanuts, cinnamon, and sea salt.
+Mix the dry ingredients.
 Pour the butter mixture over the oat mixture and stir to combine.
 Smooth into an even layer.

 How to store

-Once the granola is fully cooled, store it in an airtight container.
-Extra large mason jars work really well for this pantry staple.
+Once the granola is fully cooled to room temperature, store it in an airtight container.
+Extra large mason jars work well for this pantry staple.
 The granola will keep fresh for a few months if stored well.

-You can also freeze this granola, especially if you make a double batch and are left with a lot of granola!
+You can also freeze this granola, especially if you make a double batch and are left with a lot of the best granola!

-Add to a freezer bag, date, label it, and keep frozen for up to 6 months.
+Add to a freezer bag, date, and label it, and keep frozen for up to 6 months.

 Substitutions